Zablon-Onchari-Nyabuto/fin-news/README.md

 ## Description

-Fin-News is a website that provides financial news and data to users to make informed financial decisions in THE MARKET.
+Fin-News is a website that provides financial news and data to users to make informed financial decisions in the market.
 The website has been created to provide support to the users and provide a one stop shop for accurate data.

 ## Setup Requirements